mjg123/mjg123.github.io/_posts/2018-02-08-How-to-support-new-starters.md

 So, this generated *a lot* of ideas.
 So we discussed them for a while and then considered the question from another angle: **What roles need to exist to make sure these needs are met?**

 Our approach here was to spend time grouping and classifying the starter's needs, discussing who could be responsible for making sure they are met.
-We also considered that this is a _living process_ and should explicitly be sustainability and improvement.
+We also considered that this is a _living process_ and should explicitly consider sustainability and feedback for improvement.
 We identified 6 independent roles, and made sure that each of the needs would be naturally met by a person in one of the roles.
 A few important notes:

  - People in each role are identified *before* the new starter joins
  - Roles are independent, but multiple roles could be filled by the same individual